carlnewton/cyclist/README.md

 By default the promoted item changes on a Monday, but this can be offset with the `o` query string. eg. `o=2` would cause the the promoted item to change on a Wednesday instead.

+Also, the interval of change doesn't have to be weekly.
+It can be any number of days specified by the `i` query string. eg `i=14` would cause the promoted item to change every two weeks instead.

 ## Demo

 https://carlnewton.github.io/cyclist/?l=Tennis.Football.Badminton.Hockey&o=4